seanwho42/QAA/QAA_notebook.md

 ```

 All commands run successfully.. scripts are QAA and QAA2.
 Didn't run them in a loop so it would be parallelized and faster.
 Can write a separate script in the future to call the script passing through what the SRR should be based off a given list files or something similar.

+*9/10/2025*
+Realized I was missing some of the plots.. added the calls for them to the QAA except for the python plotting.
+That still needs argparse added so leaving that as a for later thing and hardcoding that for now since it isn't really crucial to the analysis, given fastqc gives the same plots.

+Wrapping up the Rmd report, `QAA_report.Rmd`.

+Forgot to add justification for forward/reverse setting for htseq-count.
+Did code in the report markdown and added that.

+Submitting now (finally).